ahmedhussien91/Linux-yocto-Excersises/linux/1-building_native_application/Readme.md

-# TODO

-- arc -> archive .a
-- objdump
-- file command
-- find files that you use to compile application (toolchain header files)

 # 1. building native application

 The target of this practice is to show the work off native tool-chain and try some of it's files and features